Best Cutting Board of 2020

 While we loved a lot of things about this board, it wasn't quite as knife friendly as the HOMWE model.
 However, for those who prioritize stability, it stayed in place more securely and is available in larger sizes.
 As we found most things about this model fairly comparable with our top plastic board, we think both can be good options for someone not wanting to deal with the hassle of a wooden board.

-The Totally Bamboo is not only a very functional cutting board, but it also provides a fun and beautiful representation of major cities, National Parks, and other notable sites for all 50 states, as well as a handful of other US Territories, Countries, and Canadian Provinces.
+The Totally Bamboo is not only a very functional cutting board, but it also provides a fun and beautiful representation of major cities, National Parks, and other notable sites for states, as well as a handful of other US Territories, Countries, and Canadian Provinces.
 While most people will buy this model for its unique shape, it should be noted that it's a very functional board.
 It easily proved to be among the most durable, resisting slices and cuts as well as any other top-performing model.
 It also comes with a hefty pre-treatment, and we found it needed to be oiled the least frequently of any model we tested.
 Like all other bamboo models, it's more sanitary and anti-bacterial than plastic options because of bamboo's naturally anti-microbial characteristics.

 The big downside is you should really avoid cutting on the "art" side.
 While this board is durable, consistently chopping on the side with the laser-etched landmarks may ruin the artwork.
 The other downsides are the same as other bamboo options, in that it is less knife-friendly than hardwood options, and should not be put in the dishwasher.
 Regardless, this very functional cutting board makes for a great gift, or a commemorative piece to show state pride or teach your children about your state's geography.